 Zach Zirbel joined the N3C staff in May 2015 as assistant and youth pastor.
 He and his wife Natasha have been involved in Christian ministry since before their marriage in 2007.
-Their children are Emet and Elijah.
+Their children are Emet, Elijah and Everett.

 Jill Short has been a part of N3C since it’s very beginning and had the opportunity to serve as the youth leader for several years in the early 1990’s.
 She has also been involved with various short-term mission projects and helped to facilitate the ministries to the children and teens.
 Jill has been employed as the church administrator for several years and currently helps with the youth ministry (and practically everything else going on around the church).
 Jill and her family (husband Ken and their daughters, Joanna and Allyson) live in Glassboro.

 Scott has been a member of N3C since the beginning, and has had the privilege to serve as an elder since 2009.
 He has been married since 1989 to Helen, and has 2 children Dan and Amanda.
 Scott is currently working as an accountant for a bearings distributor company in NE Philadelphia.
 His dad Joe Cassario was a founding member of N3C, and served as an elder until his passing in 2010.
 Scott also plays guitar and is a worship leader, a ministry that he has been a part of since 1986.
 A favorite bible verse of Scott’s is Romans 8:28: “And we know that in all things God works for the good of those who love Him, who have been called according to His purpose.”